Discrete Morse theory for open complexes: Borel--Moore homology

 Borel--Moore homology was originally developed in \cite{BorelMoore1960} as a homology theory for locally compact (in particular, non-compact) spaces.
 The standard reference is Chapter V of \cite{Bredon1996}.
 Given a space $Y$, one may consider the chain complex of {\em infinite} singular chains $\sum_{i=0}^\infty a_i\sigma_i$ that are {\em locally finite} in the sense that for any compact set $C\subset Y$ there are only finitely many $i$ for which $C\cap\ \textrm{supp}(\sigma_i)$ is nonempty.
 The ordinary boundary operator is well-defined here since taking boundaries does not change this finiteness condition.
 The corresponding homology groups $H_\bullet^{BM}(Y)$ are called the Borel--Moore homology of the space $Y$.
 If $Y$ is compact, then these groups are isomorphic to the singular homology groups of $Y$.

 In our setting, there is a more concrete description of these groups.
 If $K=X\setminus T$ is an open simplicial complex, then there is an isomorphism where $H_\bullet(X,T)$ is the ordinary relative singular (or simplicial, in our case) homology.
+The same is true if $X$ is a CW-complex and $T$ is a closed subcomplex.
 Moreover, if $M$ is a smooth, oriented $d$-manifold, not necessarily compact, then there is a canonical isomorphism In particular, if $K=M\setminus \partial M$, then, via Hom-duality in ordinary singular homology, we see that One advantage of Borel--Moore homology is that if $M$ is non-compact, there is still a fundamental class $[M]\in H_n^{BM}(M)$, even though the singular homology $H_n(M)$ vanishes.

 Let $V_K$ be a gradient vector field on $K$, and extend this to a gradient vector field $V_X$ on $X$ by decreeing that all simplices of $T$ are unpaired; that is, the restriction $V_T$ of $V_X$ to $T$ has all cells critical.
 Denote the number of critical cells of dimension $i$ in $V_K$ by $c_i^\textrm{int}$.
 The {\em Morse complex of $X$} is a chain complex $(\zm_\bullet(X),\partial)$ defined as follows.
 The basis of $\zm_i(X)$ is the set of critical $i$-cells in $V_X$.
 Given a $V_X$-path $\gamma(\tau,\sigma)$ from a critical $i$-cell $\tau$ to a critical $(i-1)$-cell $\sigma$, one assigns an index $i(\gamma)\in \{\pm 1\}$ according to a formula involving the fixed orientations of the cells of $X$.
 The details are not especially important here.
 One then defines $\partial(\tau)$ to be Note that if we use $\zz_2$-coefficients for homology, this simply counts the number of $V_X$-paths from $\tau$ to $\sigma$ mod $2$.
 By Theorem 8.2 of \cite{Forman1998}, the homology groups of $\zm_\bullet(X)$ are isomorphic to the singular homology groups of $X$.
-This construction makes sense over the space $K$, but it is not clear what the homology groups of the resulting complex $\zm_\bullet(K)$ are computing.
+This construction makes sense over the complex $K$, but it is not clear what the homology groups of the resulting complex $\zm_\bullet(K)$ are computing.
 Indeed, it may be the case that there are no critical vertices in $K$, so that the $0$th homology of this complex vanishes, but $K$ will certainly consist of at least one component.
 Thus, we should not expect that the homology groups of $\zm_\bullet(K)$ agree with the singular homology groups of $K$.

 Since $V_K$ is contained in $V_X$, and the gradient paths in $V_K$ stay inside of $K$, we have a canonical inclusion Moreover, since the restriction of $V_X$ to $T$ leaves every cell in $T$ critical, the boundary map in $\zm_\bullet(T)$ is simply the usual simplicial boundary map in the simplicial chain complex $C_\bullet(T)$.